Southampton gets revenge on Leicester with 2-1 win in EPL

 Leicester took the lead through Dennis Praet in the 14th but conceded an equalizer five minutes later when Stuart Armstrong’s shot deflected in.

-It was a far cry from the record home loss inflicted on Southampton by Leicester at St. Mary’s Stadium 2½ months ago.
+It was a far cry from the record top-flight home loss — and record club defeat — inflicted on Southampton by Leicester at St. Mary’s Stadium 2½ months ago.

+“We should be thankful for this result from this first game, and that’s what I’ve always said to the players.
+But we wanted to show everybody watching us that we can do much better, and what this team has changed since then.

+“We’ve changed everything — the behavior, how we play, how we create chances, the commitment, the belief in what we are doing … we will never forget the result of the first game but the second part of the story was for us, and that was the target today.”

-That identified Leicester as a real threat for a finish in the Champions League qualification positions this season and Brendan Rodgers’ side remains in second place, though could get overtaken by Manchester City on Sunday when the champions visit Aston Villa.
+The 9-0 game identified Leicester as a real threat for a finish in the Champions League qualification positions, and Brendan Rodgers’ side remains in second place, though could get overtaken by Manchester City on Sunday when the champion visits Aston Villa.

+Leicester has claimed just one point from the last three matches in front of its own fans and manager Brendan Rodgers refused to blame the team’s hectic schedule, which included an English League Cup semifinal first leg against Aston Villa on Wednesday.

+“I don’t really want to use that because if we are going to succeed then we have to have that robustness, that strength to keep going and going,” Rodgers said.

 Fueled by Ings, who has scored in nine of his last 11 league appearances, Southampton has pulled eight points clear of the relegation zone and has five wins from its last six matches.